 The Words In Between – Dave Evans (The Worlds In Between)

 Whenever I Choose – Jason McNiff (Dust Of Yesterday)

 Love Her Madly – The Doors (LA Woman)

 Threes – Mike Vass feat.
 Ali Levack (Single Radio Edit)

 Doobie Brothers – The Doobie Brothers | Warner Bros K46090 – 1971

 Though perhaps not the first album I ever heard by the Doobie Brothers, it was in fact the first LP I sought out, almost immediately after discovering the band’s second album Toulouse Street towards the end of 1972 in a second hand record shop in Doncaster.
 After the initial relief, that the band chose to appear fully clothed on the stark black and white cover, in contrast to the once seen, hard to unsee, centre spread of their second album, I found the band’s sound already pretty much established on the opening song “Nobody”, with some almost manic acoustic guitar, which effectively gets the album off to a good start.
 The album sold poorly initially, allegedly being picked up by a mere handful of Californian hippies, yet listening to the album fifty years on, it’s every much as enjoyable as their later, more successful albums.
 If anything, the Doobie Brothers were an important band in my mind, notably for pointing me in the direction of the other West Coast bands to follow, including Little Feat and The Eagles, opening an entirely new catalogue of albums that would in turn lead me to the likes of Jackson Browne, Jesse Winchester and Warren Zevon.

-Nobody is included on this week’s edition of the Vaults radio show.
+Nobody is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Crosby Stills Nash & Young – 4 Way Street | Atlantic 2400132/33 – 1971